MattYoon/LangBridge_anon/README.md

+Anonymized version of LangBridge for submission.

-Readme is deleted due it containing many identifiable information.
+Readme content deleted due it containing many identifiable information.